De libero arbitrio (Lorenzo Valla): Valla's dialogue on free will

 Valla's character Lorenzo addresses Antonio's questions about free will by explaining that the free will of humans' lies in their decision to live good or bad lives morally.
 He argues that God has given each person certain characteristics, and that we are free to decide how we use those attributes.
 Lorenzo speaks about how the differences amongst our characteristics are things that God knows, and that we can not know about all of the things we don't have, and that we are best to just do all that we can to make the best of what we know we do have.
 The heart of Lorenzo's initial argument is that although God does know who we are and what we are going to do, we still have the ability to decide to live within God's grace and make the most of what we have.

 Antonio and Lorenzo go on to agree on the terms of the concepts of free will and predestination.
 It is important to note that both Antonio and Lorenzo consider themselves to be devout Roman Catholics.
 The two agree that in terms of the Catholic Church's view of predestination, that God does indeed know how we will act.
 The two also agree that the term free will can be defined as the ability for humans to make decisions about their actions.
 Antonio's main argument is that if God knows what we are going to do and he has created us, that God can not hold us accountable for our sins.

-Valla attempts to counter Antonio through numerous historical examples where he argues that God's foreknowledge of our action does not affect the morality of the decision at hand.
+Lorenzo attempts to counter Antonio through numerous historical examples where he argues that God's foreknowledge of our action does not affect the morality of the decision at hand.
 He uses the example of the betrayal of Jesus by Judas.
 Initially Antonio claims that Lorenzo is simply bringing him back to his initial confusion on the issue of free will.
 After further discussion however Antonio admits that Lorenzo's arguments have persuaded him to recognize the compatibility of predestination and free will.